← All posts

 Three things, mostly:

 3. It speaks in tendencies, not certainties.
-The chart shows the current, not the destination.
-Awareness is what lets you swim with it instead of against.
+The model shows the current, not the destination.
+Awareness is what lets you move differently.

 Why this matters for AI